Updated May 25, 2025.

 It uses “logistics services” to offer on-demand food delivery, meaning that it coordinates between drivers, customers, and businesses through an efficient business model focusing on delivering goods.

-Customers can find their favorite restaurants by downloading the DoorDash app on iOS or Google Play and order from there.
+Customers can find their favorite restaurants by downloading the DoorDash app on iOS or Google Play and ordering from there.

-DoorDash doesn’t just deliver to customers – it also delivers to merchants, in the form of putting your menu in front of your city in a way that may not be done otherwise (i.e., through “normal” marketing channels), will send orders to you over fax, tablet, or computer, and will take care of your customers and logistics throughout the entire delivery process from start to finish.
+DoorDash doesn’t just deliver to customers — it also delivers to merchants, putting your menu in front of your city in a way that may not be done otherwise (i.e., through “normal” marketing channels), sending orders over fax, tablet, or computer, and taking care of customers and logistics throughout the entire delivery process.

 How It Works For Drivers

 Sign up to be a driver through the app or on the DoorDash website.
-Drivers must be 18+ and need to have a clean driving record with no major violations in the last seven years, like: DUI, Reckless Driving, Driving with a Suspended License, etc.
+Drivers (called Dashers) must be 18+ and need to have a clean driving record with no major violations in the last seven years, like DUI, reckless driving, driving with a suspended license, etc.

-You’ll pick up gear, and learn the basics of “Dashing.”
-Once all of that is complete, you’ll “turn on the app, accept some orders, and starting bringing home the bacon!”
+You’ll then “turn on the app, accept some orders, and start bringing home the bacon!”

 How Much Can You Make?